flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Flancian sharing terminal
     - Let's accept Ed's pull request in [[ansible]] repo: https://git.coop/social.coop/tech/ansible/-/merge_requests/22
       - Done!
-      - Open question is whether we need the assets:precompile step or, as the
+      - Open question is whether we need the assets:precompile step or, as the release notes seem to imply, we can skip because we're using the prebuilt images?

 ## [[2023-01-30]]